glycerine/greenpack/README.md

 The second easy idea: use the Go language struct definition syntax as our serialization schema.
 Why invent another format?
 Serialization for Go developers should be almost trivially easy.
 While we are focused on a serialization format for Go, because other language can read msgpack2, they can also readily parse the schema.
 While the schema is optional, greenpack (this repo) provides code generation tools based on the schema (Go file) that generates extremely fast serialization code.

-# the need for type clues
+# the need for stronger integer typing

 Starting point: [msgpack2](http://msgpack.org) is great.
 It is has an easy to read spec, it defines a compact